stellar-deprecated/interstellar/docs/building.md

 _Read more about stylesheets in [solar-css](https://github.com/stellar/solar-css) repo._

 Interstellar Module System frontend's building blocks are widgets.
-Every widget styles are attached to it's controller.
-This means that when developer decides to use a certain widget it's styles gets loaded too!
+Every widget styles are attached to its controller.
+This means that when developer decides to use a certain widget its styles gets loaded too!
 But what if an application developer wants to change how it looks like?
 Interstellar concatenates project files and then is using [node-sass](https://github.com/sass/node-sass) to compile it.
 We're concatenating stylesheets in this order:

 1. All widgets are using [solar-css](https://github.com/stellar/solar-css) so we load core styles and mixins first.
 They can be used later by modules and the app.
 1. We check your application `styles` folder and concatenate all `*.header.scss` files.
-It's a great moment to add your core styles.
+It's a great place to add your core styles.
 1. We concatenate all styles of loaded widgets.
 1. We check your application `styles` folder again but this time we concatenate all `*.footer.scss` files.
-It's a great moment to overwrite widgets' styles.
+It's a great place to overwrite widgets' styles.

 ## CLI